 You can hold multiple accounts with Proplend, so if you want to open both an ISA account to invest your allowance and a standard account to invest some extra savings, you can do that.

-Proplend isn’t covered by the Financial Services Compensation Scheme, so your capital is at risk.
+Proplend isn’t covered by the Financial Services Compensation Scheme (FSCS), so your capital is at risk.
 Your money is only protected when you’re not lending it out (Proplend keeps it in a client account with Barclays).

-When you invest your money, you can choose between three levels of risks, that depend on the LTV (loan-to-value ratio) of the mortgage you’re looking to fund: tranche A (0-50% LTV), tranche B (51-65% LTV) and tranche C (66-75% LTV).
+When you invest your money, you can choose between three levels of risk which depend on the LTV (loan-to-value ratio) of the mortgage you’re looking to fund: tranche A (0-50% LTV), tranche B (51-65% LTV) and tranche C (66-75% LTV).
 The higher the LTV, the higher the risk and thus the higher the interest rate you’ll receive.

 All loans are secured.
 According to Proplend, “the platform announced its first defaulting loan in July 2019 – five years after launching.
-No investor has yet suffered any loss of capital or interest.”
-However, that doesn’t guarantee that it won’t happen in the future.
+No investor has yet suffered any loss of capital or interest”.
+However, that doesn’t guarantee it won’t happen in the future.

 All in all, the level of risk is generally lower than with share trading (which can be very volatile), but investing with Proplend is still not as safe as keeping your money in a savings account.

 Proplend charges a 10% fee on the interest you earn from borrowers.
 The fee is retained automatically when the interest is paid every month, so the money doesn’t even reach your account.

 There are no other fees or charges for investors.

 - Interest is fixed and the market is way less volatile than with share trading

 - Better return than with a savings account